 By the time we auditioned for chairs in 6th-grade band, I placed 8th out of 8-dead last, and I remember feeling utter humiliation, not just because I sat in last chair in band every day, but when we performed public concerts I knew everyone in town would see me and know that I was the worst flute player in 6th grade.

-I didn't realize what had happened, but when I returned to school in the fall, my flute skills had somehow skyrocketed.
-Not only was I the best in school, but I won 2nd chair in All-State band that year (which validated the fact that I one of the best high school flutists in the state of Colorado) and I received highest honors (1+) at Solo & Ensemble Festival in the spring.
+I didn't realize what had happened, but when I returned to school in the fall, my music skills had somehow skyrocketed.
+Not only was I the best flutist in school, but I won 2nd chair in All-State band that year (validating that I was one of the best high school flutists in the state of Colorado) and I received the highest honors (1+) at Solo & Ensemble Festival in the spring.

 You see, the guidance of a good private teacher combined with good-quality practice can make a tremendous difference in the life of a student.
 I just wish I had known all of this sooner in my young life, instead of struggling along with my own meager talents for years and years before seeking intervention.